awsdocs/aws-sdk-for-javascript-v3/doc_source/scheduled-events-invoking-lambda-provision-resources.md

 ## Populate the DynamoDB table<a name="scheduled-events-invoking-lambda-resources-create-table"></a>

-To populate the table, first create a diretory named `libs`, and in it create a file named `dynamoClient.js`, and paste the content below into it\.
+To populate the table, first create a directory named `libs`, and in it create a file named `dynamoClient.js`, and paste the content below into it\.

 ```
 const { DynamoDBClient } = require( "@aws-sdk/client-dynamodb" );
 // Set the AWS Region.
 const REGION = "REGION"; // e.g. "us-east-1"
-// Create an Amazon DynamodDB service client object.
+// Create an Amazon DynamoDB service client object.
 const dynamoClient = new DynamoDBClient({region:REGION});
 module.exports = { dynamoClient };
 ```